 • In some patients, this thickening may increase at around four weeks after surgery and the scar may appear slightly shiny.

 • Small cysts (milia, "whiteheads") may emerge from within the incision but almost always melt away without any special treatment.

-• In the upper eyelid, it is not unusual to note some extra bumpiness at either end of the incision.
-This usually resolves over several months.
+• In the upper eyelid, it is not unusual to note extra . . .

 |To finish this article and gain unlimited